 Each tour, hosted by Shaping San Francisco’s Chris Carlsson, will leave from Pier 52 in San Francisco at the time below (check the website at Book Now! for earlier pickups and departure from Emeryville).
 The itinerary takes us north under the Bay Bridge as far as Telegraph Hill before we cruise south to below Candlestick Point and then make our way back along the shoreline, with close looks at Candlestick Point State Recreation Area, Hunters Point Naval Shipyard, India Basin and Heron’s Head Park, Islais Creek and Pier 80, Pier 70, and Mission Bay.

-(with the exception of May 29, there is easy parking ($1/hour) in the Pier 52 parking lot just south of the Bayview Boat Club, with a short walk to our departure point.
-On May 29, parking at the Pier 52 lot is restricted to 90 minutes due to a Giants game, and you’d be better off finding parking on a meter further south if possible.)
+There is easy parking ($1/hour) in the Pier 52 parking lot just south of the Bayview Boat Club, with a short walk to our departure point.

 “No one knows San Francisco better than Chris Carlsson, who unearths stories across the city to use as stepping stones to the past.
 He, too, is one of the city’s best kept secrets, in the trenches for decades — along with LisaRuth Elliott — digging up and archiving the city’s history.
 And he’s done it all on a shoestring — just a bike, laptop and insatiable curiosity.
 Best of all, he loves to share his wisdom with the people of the city through tours…”